kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

   `Workload` instead of compiling one.
 - Jobs created by `CronJob` are standalone (no parent-workload `OwnerReference`); the Job controller creates one `Workload` and one `PodGroup` per Job for them based on each Job's `spec.scheduling`.
-- Discovery and management are separate: objects are discovered through API references (`Workload.spec.controllerRef`, `PodGroup.spec.podGroupTemplateRef`, ownerReferences), but the controller mutates or deletes only objects that carry a controller `ownerReference` to the Job.
+- Discovery and management are separate: objects are discovered through API references only (`Workload.spec.controllerRef`, `PodGroup.spec.podGroupTemplateRef`), while ownerReferences govern lifecycle only.
+The controller mutates or deletes an object only when its controller `ownerReference` is the Job.

 The `spec.scheduling` field embeds the building blocks from `scheduling.k8s.io/v1`, while the runtime `Workload`/`PodGroup` objects the controller creates are served from